yduanmu/mesh-ray/README.txt

     c.
 The depth is defined by the user, to a maximum of floor log2(triangles).
 2. Supplied origin and direction, store the parametric equation of the line containing the ray.
-3. Test the line against smaller and smaller bounding boxes using the cube-ray algorithm from before (see below).
+3. Test the line against smaller and smaller bounding boxes with the slab method.
     a.
-If no hit in cube at any point, return.
+If any box has no hits at all, RETURN FALSE.
 4. Once the smallest box is also confirmed a hit, test against all triangle faces inside that box using the Möller–Trumbore ray-triangle intersection algorithm.
     a.
 Check if ray is parallel to plane.
-(O: return FALSE, X: continue)
+(O: RETURN FALSE, X: continue)
     b.
-Use equation of plane and parametric equation of line to calculate intersection.
-    c.
-Check if within triangle.
-    d.
-Check if on ray.
+Check if the ray-plane intersection lies outside the triangle (M-T alg)
 5. Return the point of intersection and the index of the triangle.

-Cube-ray algorithm:
-1. Check for nearest 4 vertices to origin of the ray.
-    a.
-If the origin is equidistant between 4 vertices or exactly at a vertex, check for the nearest 4 vertices to the direction of the ray.
-This is because, in these two cases, the ray is only guaranteed to intersect with a face of the cube once.
-2. If those 4 points describe a valid face of the cube, then it finds the plane equation for the plane containing that face.
-3. Möller–Trumbore ray-triangle intersection algorithm
-    a.
-Check if ray is parallel to plane.
-(O: return FALSE, X: continue)
-    b.
-Check if within the cube face.
-    c.
-Check if on ray.
-6. Return TRUE/FALSE depending on whether there is intersection or not.

 Time complexity analysis: